albertus-andito/personal-web-v2/src/content/pages/education.md

 January 2022 -
 Brighton, UK

-Fully funded PhD course with the [Text Analytic Group](https://www.sussex.ac.uk/research/centres/ai-research-group/research/nlp), focused on Natural Language Processing.
+Fully funded PhD course with the [Text Analytic Group Lab](https://www.sussex.ac.uk/research/centres/ai-research-group/research/nlp), focused on Natural Language Processing.

 The doctoral research project will involve the application and adaptation of